 The best water sports for kids in Singapore

 Make a splash over at Changi coast, where you will find the one-stop sea sports centre, Constant Wind.
 High sea adventures for kids aged nine and above include sailing, windsurfing and kayaking.
-Stand Up Paddle (SUP) lessons are also available, and are reasonably priced at $60 for two hours.
+Stand Up Paddle (SUP) lessons are also available and reasonably priced at $60 for two hours.
 We also love that this place is along one of the more quiet parts of our coastline: wide open spaces for all.
 For the landlubbers who wish to stay firmly on dry land, head on over to the on-site cafe.
 Here you can watch the kids having a whale of a time while munching on local and international food fare.

-Where: Constant Wind, 11 Changi Coast Walk, Singapore 499740, p.
-6445 5108
+Constant Wind, 11 Changi Coast Walk, Singapore 499740

-Singapore Dragon Boat Association (SDBA)
+2. Singapore Dragon Boat Association (SDBA)

-This may well be the coolest water sport there is here in Singapore, and the good news is that our older kids can learn this traditional team sport too!
-This is not a rock-up-and-learn kind of deal though… Kids from age 14 will need a grown-up to apply for the training through their school, registered club or society.
+This may well be the coolest water sport in Singapore, and the good news is that our older kids can learn this traditional team sport too!
+It’s not a rock-up-and-learn kind of deal though… Kids from age 14 will need a grown-up to apply for the training through their school, registered club or society.
 Two-hour sessions include rental of the boat, equipment, trainer plus steer person, and costs start at $224.70 per boat (for a non-affiliate, with a trainer and steersperson).
 Bookings need to be made at least two weeks in advance by emailing [email protected] and kids will set sail with their team from the Kallang Water Sports Centre.

 Singapore Dragon Boat Association (SDBA), 10 Stadium Lane, Singapore 397774

-The Dive Company
+3. The Dive Company

 Sure, there may not be a huge amount of marine life under the seas surrounding Singapore.
 But we are very lucky to be so close to a heap of amazing dive spots around South East Asia (though we’ll have to wait a bit longer to travel).
-And we say it’s never too early to get our nippers learning an adventure sport like diving!
+Thus, it’s never too early to get our nippers learning an adventure sport like diving!
 It’s definitely one of the more fun water sports for kids in Singapore.

 Dinky-divers will love the PADI Bubblemaker sessions at The Dive Company, which are suitable for kids from age eight and up.
 Water confidence is essential but being an Olympian swimmer is not.
 The maximum depth they will go to during these lessons is six feet, and no previous experience is necessary.
 Sessions cost $160 per child, will last around two hours, plus kids will be rewarded with a take-home pack stuffed with goodies including a kid-sized beach towel, logbook, certificate, temporary tattoo emblem and a Bubblemaker action figure.

-Where: 761A North Bridge Road, Singapore 198729, p.
-6396 0946
+The Dive Company, 761A North Bridge Road, Singapore 198729

 If wakeboarding floats your kiddos’ boat then Ryders will have the whole family hanging off the back of a boat like a pro in no time.
 Powerboats are available in varying sizes, and these guys are so passionate about getting youngsters riding the waves that they offer special discounts for students!
 Rates start at $130 an hour (max of 4 riders under Phase 2 rules), and the price includes boat rental, instructor (who also moonlights as the captain) and all the wakeboarding equipment.
 Hold on tight!